Developer Tim Beiko clears up some misconceptions about the long-awaited Ethereum 2.0 network merge.

 1. You can withdraw your stake right after the Merge

 Beiko responded that this is incorrect, as the Merge is transitioning from Proof of Work (PoW) to Proof of Stake (PoS).
 The developer adds that a new network update is needed before withdrawing the "staked" assets because the merging is "the most complicated change we've made to the network, and we want to limit ourselves as much as possible to ensure it goes smoothly," the developer mentioned.

 After the Merge, the next update will be the one that will allow withdrawals of assets at stake.
 In other words, they will still be locked after the change.
 Developers didn't give more information on when this new update will be released.

 As mentioned by Adams, there is a bit of truth to this idea.
 But he explains that the switch from PoW to PoS is not what will directly reduce the transaction fees.

 Instead, the Ethereum development team's idea to reduce transaction fees is rollups.
 These technological implementations allow executing multiple transactions as if they were one transaction, increasing the network's capabilities in processing transactions per second and reducing the fees paid, Beiko mentions.

 He adds that they will bring another series of improvements with which they are also starting to work.

-According to the CEO of Bankless, he has heard from specific individuals who think that the Merger will boost the rate of ETH issuance and circulation of this coin.
+According to the CEO of Bankless, he has heard from specific individuals who think that the Merge will boost the rate of ETH issuance and circulation of this coin.